CCurl/c4a/README.md

 ## c4a memory areas
 c4a provides a single memory area.
 See 'mem-sz' (MEM_SZ in c4a.h) for its size.
-- It is broken into 3 areas: CODE, VARS, and DICT.
+- It is broken into 3 areas: CODE, VARS, and DICTIONARY.
 - The CODE area is an aray of WORD-CODEs starting at the beginning of the memory.
   - `here` is an offset into the CODE area.
   - The size of the CODE area is `code-sz`.
 See CODE_SZ in c4a.h.